-- Custodians will disinfect surfaces and door handles. - · Preschools may act independently from schools. - · Instructional Assistants may act as substitute teachers. - · Classes not part of the core curriculum may be cancelled and teachers of special classes may act as substitute teachers. - · School administration, office staff, and extension staff may act as substitute teachers. - · Classes may be combined. - Distance learning may be implemented (see also the EMERGENCY section).
+- Custodians will disinfect surfaces and door handles. - Instructional Assistants may act as substitute teachers. - Classes not part of the core curriculum may be cancelled and teachers of special classes may act as substitute teachers. - School administration, office staff, and extension staff may act as substitute teachers. - Classes may be combined. - Distance learning may be implemented (see also the EMERGENCY section).